 A counter-attack was launched – on April 7 – by the 57th Infantry, Philippine Scouts which was supported by tanks.
 Its objective was to restore the line, but Japanese infiltrators prevented this from happening.
 During this action, one tank was knocked out but the remaining tanks successfully withdrew.
 C Company, 194th, was attached to the 192nd and had only seven tanks left.
 The 192nd’s C Company was pulled out of its position along the west side of the line.
 They were ordered to reinforce the eastern portion of the line.
 Traveling south to Mariveles, the tankers started up the eastern road but were unable to reach their assigned area due to the roads being blocked by retreating Filipino and American forces.

-As Gen. King left to negotiate the surrender, he went through the area held by B Company and spoke to them.
+At 6:45 A.M., the order “CRASH” was sent out and the tank crews circled their tanks.
+Each tank fired an armor-piercing shell into the engine of the tank in front of it.
+They also opened the gasoline cocks inside the tank compartments and dropped hand grenades into the tanks.
+Most of the company waited in their bivouac for the Japanese to make contact, while others attempted to reach Corregidor which had not surrendered.
+As Gen. King left to negotiate the surrender, he went through the area held by B Company, 192nd, and spoke to them.
 He said to them, “Boys.
 I’m going to get us the best deal I can.”
 He also said, “When you get home, don’t ever let anyone say to you, you surrendered.
 I was the one who surrendered.”

 Gen. King with his two aides, Maj.
 Cothran and Captain Achille C. Tisdelle Jr. got into a jeep carrying a large white flag.
 They were followed by another jeep – also flying another large white flag – with Col. Collier and Maj.
 Hurt in it.
 As the jeeps made their way north they were strafed and small bombs were dropped by a Japanese plane.
 The drivers of both jeeps and the jeeps were provided by the tank group and both men managed to avoid the bullets.
 The strafing ended when a Japanese reconnaissance plane ordered the fighter pilot to stop strafing.